IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 - ACME will be required to consult with data custodians and the integrating authority if they are to make any material changes or updates to a data integration project.
 This will be required regardless of whether any such changes originate from data custodians or integrating authorities.
-Additionally, the consultative process will be led by a data custodian(s) who are required to approve theACME project before proceeding to an integrating authority.
+Additionally, the consultative process will be led by a data custodian(s) who are required to approve the ACME project before proceeding to an integrating authority.

 - According to the sourced document - *Rights, responsibilities and roles of data users*, this consultation is to be done before data users start examining integrated datasets; aiming to raise issues of integrating authorities (technical feasibility of ACME Corporation) or any limitations of the data use.

-- "are entitled to receive appropriate training covering high level statistical integration principles, governance and institutional arrangements, data protocols (e.g., ethical approval processes in the case of human-based health research), legislative frameworks and security requirements.
-This training will be facilitated by integrating authorities.
-Course material will also be determined by integrating authorities, with possible input, advice and assistance provided by data custodians.
-Data users can also expect to access a range of self-help tools to enhance their understanding of the Commonwealth arrangements."
+- Importantly, ACME  Corporation are entitled to receive appropriate training covering which will cover high level statistical integration principles, governance and institutional arrangements, data protocols,legislative frameworks and security requirements.
+Such training is to be facilitated by integrating authorities.
+The integrating authorities will allow ACME Corporation to have access a range of self-help tools to enhance their understanding of the Commonwealth arrangements.

-- "must be aware of, and understand, sanctions which apply for attempts to identify (or re-identify) individuals or organisations; disseminating outputs that enable the identification of individuals or organisations; or the misuse of data."
+- Another key take-away within *Rights, responsibilities and roles of data users* illustrates that I consider relevant to the project is that ACME Corporation must be aware of and understand the sanctions which apply for attempts to identify individuals or organisation.
+This includes re-identifying individuals or organisations.
+Therefore it is important that ACME Corporation be informed of what is considered misuse of data.

-- "has the right to be informed by data custodians of the project status (i.e. approval or disapproval).
-Data custodians have the right to approve or disapprove a project proposal, in whole or in part.
-This decision could take into consideration the technical feasibility assessment made by integrating authorities.
-Data custodians may also need to prioritise and schedule data extraction work associated with project proposals, taking into account the range of data extraction requests that may be outstanding at the time."

-- "have a responsibility to pay cost recovery payments to data custodians, where applicable."
+- In a case where a data breach is made and ACME is responsible, the company will have to  pay cost recovery payments to data custodians, where applicable.

-- "are responsible for ensuring that datasets are used for the approved purposes only.
-This is facilitated by practices which help avoid the misinterpretation of data.
-Examples include the testing of assumptions made in respect of the data by researchers and the supply of appropriate metadata by data custodians."
+- The image below illustrates The Commonwealth’s data integration arrangements by outlining how data users fit within the arrangements, and their interactions with data custodians and integrating authorities.

 ![Alt](dataintegration.png)

+## The Australian Privacy Principle

+- The Australian Privacy Principles apply to any organisation or agency the Privacy Act covers.
+The Privacy Act defines an ‘organisation’ as:

+    - an individual, including a sole trader (though generally, the Privacy Act doesn’t apply to an individual acting in a personal capacity)

+    - a body corporate

+    - a partnership

+    - any other unincorporated association, or a trust

+Given ACME is a corporation, it will fall under the Privacy Act as an organisation.

+- According to *The Privacy Act 1988*
+‘Personal information’ is defined as any ‘information or an opinion about an identified individual, or an individual who is reasonably identifiable

+    - whether the information or opinion is true or not; and

+    - whether the information or opinion is recorded in a material form or not’ (s 6(1))

+- This clarifying of definitions are crucial for ACME  Corporation to be informed of their responsibilties.
+Further clarification can be found at https://www.oaic.gov.au/

+- The Australian Privacy Principles consist of 13 APPS which refer to a clearly expressed and up to date policy about the management of personal information by the entity/APP.

+- Below is a list of the 13 principles.
+A full breakdown of each principle can be found [here](https://www.oaic.gov.au/privacy/australian-privacy-principles/read-the-australian-privacy-principles/).

+## 13 Principles

+#### **NOTE: This text comes from the above link and is not to be considered original.
+Rather, it servers as a quick illustration to help ACME Corporation identify what they need to take into consideration when dealing with personal data.**

+###  1. Open and transparent management of personal information

+- The object of this principle is to ensure that APP entities manage personal information in an open and transparent way.

+### 2. Anonymity and pseudonymity

+- Individuals must have the option of not identifying themselves, or of using a pseudonym, when dealing with an APP entity in relation to a particular matter.

+### 3. Collection of personal information

+- If an APP entity is an agency, the entity must not collect personal information (other than sensitive information) unless the information is reasonably necessary for, or directly related to, one or more of the entity’s functions or activities.

+### 4. Dealing with unsolicited personal information

+- If an APP entity receives personal information; and the entity did not solicit the information;
+the entity must, within a reasonable period after receiving the information, determine whether or not the entity could have collected the information under Australian Privacy Principle 3 if the entity had solicited the information.

+### 5. Notification of the collection of personal information

+- At or before the time or, if that is not practicable, as soon as practicable after, an APP entity collects personal information about an individual, the entity must take such steps (if any) as are reasonable in the circumstances:

+    a) to notify the individual of such matters referred to in subclause 5.2 as are reasonable in the circumstances; or

+    b) to otherwise ensure that the individual is aware of any such matters.

+### 6. Use or disclosure of personal information

+### 7. Direct marketing

+### 8. Cross-border disclosure of personal information

+### 9. Adoption, use or disclosure of government related identifiers

+### 10. Quality of personal information

+### 11. Security of personal information

+### 12. Access to personal information

+### 13. Correction of personal information